allegro/bigflow/docs/project_setup_and_build.md

 ## Docker image

 To run a job in a desired environment, BigFlow makes use of Docker.
 Each job is executed from a Docker container, which runs a Docker image built from your project.
-The default image generated from the scaffolding tool looks like this:
+The default [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) generated from the scaffolding tool looks like this:

 ```dockerfile
 FROM python:3.7